fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/devices/devices-release-notes.md

 **Applies to:** *Teams app version: 1449/1.0.97.2025021101*

-- Fixes for check-in and auto-release
+- Fixes for check-in and auto-release.

 ## January 2025